runar-labs/runar-rust/runar-keys/README.md

 3. A node can unwrap an Envelope Key only if it both:
    a) holds a valid network-membership certificate signed by the Network CA, **and**
    b) successfully uses the Network Data Key to decrypt the Envelope header.
 4. Node Storage Keys protect the physical filesystem (configs, databases); they are **not** used for Envelope decryption.
-This separation lets the same encrypted record replicate across multiple nodes in the same network.
+This make sure that data stored by the node cannot be read  by any other node in the network or process.

 ---